 Although this bulletin is intended to set forth the various provisions for study and requirements for the awarding of degrees, periodic revisions of the provisions for study and degree requirements are appropriate (because of advances in knowledge, changes in occupational requirements, academic preparation of students, and in faculty and facilities at the university).
 In order for the bulletin to be available in spring of each year, publication must begin the previous October.
 This is almost a year before the requirements specified therein become effective the following fall and almost five years before a student entering at that time could graduate.
 Accordingly, the university cannot guarantee the awarding of a degree based on the unchanged requirements as set forth in a particular bulletin.

 Graduate students must declare a graduation date.
-Anticipated Graduation Date forms may be submitted at any time, but should be submitted as early in the term of graduation as possible.
-A Program of Study/CAPP degree evaluation, and Committee Assignment (if required) and Preliminary Examination Results forms (doctoral students only) must be on file before the Anticipated Graduation Date form will be processed.
-Upon receipt of the form, your Degree Analyst will verify that all course requirements have been met.
-If discrepancies are found, the Degree Analyst will contact you with instructions on how to resolve them.
-Your Degree Analyst will also verify that you have registered for a minimum of one semester hour for the current semester.
-If you have questions, please contact the appropriate Degree Analyst.
+Anticipated Graduation Date forms may be submitted at any time to the Office of the Registrar, but should be submitted as early in, or before, the term of graduation as possible.
+A Program of Study/CAPP degree evaluation, Committee Assignment (if required) and Preliminary Examination Results forms (doctoral students only) must be on file before the Anticipated Graduation Date form will be processed.
+Upon receipt of the form, the Degree Analyst in the Office of the Registrar will verify that all course requirements have been met.
+If discrepancies are found, the Degree Analyst will contact the student with instructions on how to resolve them.
+The Degree Analyst will also verify that the student has registered for a minimum of one semester hour for the current semester.
+If there are questions, the student should contact the appropriate Degree Analyst.

 A formal public announcement of thesis and dissertation defenses is required.
-Contact your department for specific procedures.
+Students should contact their department for specific procedures.

-Prior to the defense, complete the Report of Final Examination form and take it to the defense.
+Prior to the defense, the student should complete the Report of Final Examination form and take it to the defense.

 After the Defense

-After submission of the Report of Final Examination Results form indicating all changes/revision have been made and the thesis/dissertation is approved for final submission, student will submit the document for format review and final electronic publication to ProQuest.
-You will be advised if additional corrections are required.
+After submission of the Report of Final Examination Results form which indicates all changes/revision have been made and the thesis/dissertation is approved for final submission, the student will submit the document for format review and final electronic publication to ProQuest.
+The student will be advised if additional corrections are required.